Ayomiposy/alx-system_engineering-devops/0x01-shell_permissions/README.md

-script 3-new_owner will change owner of file "hello" to betty script 4-empty  will create an empty hello file script 5-execute will adds execute permission to file "hello"
+script 3-new_owner will change owner of file "hello" to betty script 4-empty  will create an empty hello file script 5-execute will adds execute permission to file "hello" script 6-multiple_permissions will adds execute permission to the owner and the group owner, and read permission to other users, to the file hello